djthorne333/CSGO-Pro-Gear-Performance-and-EDA/README.md

 ### Modeling Results:
 **---Managed an increase in model performance of 17% through feature creation (binning, frequent patterns, clustering, separation by player role), filter methods(chi2 tests with target), and wrapper methods (sequential feature selection).
 Original Accuracies: Around 50%.
 Best Performing Model: Logistic Regression, Test Accuracy: 0.672, Train Accuracy: 0.678.**

 *All Models were evaluated on average test and train accuracy scores across all splits of cross validation with k = 50 (nearly leave-one-out).
-Those average scores were also averaged together anywhere from 10 to 30 times.**
+Those average scores were also averaged together over anywhere from 10 to 30 runs with cv shuffle=True.*

 #### Modeling using original features: